Middle Fork American River

 ACKNOWLEDGING Ancestral Lands

-The Middle Fork of the American River holds profound significance in Native American history as it traverses the ancestral lands of indigenous peoples, notably the the Nisenan, the Miwok, the Nimiipuu (Nez Perce), Pohogues (Shoshone-Bannock), and Agaidika (Lemhi-Shoshone) tribes.
+We hold deep respect for the ancestral Indigenous lands that we operate on.
+The Middle Fork of the American River holds profound significance to Native Americans.
+The river flows through the ancestral lands of several tribes, including the Nisenan, the Miwok, the Nimiipuu (Naz Perce), Pohogues (Shoshone-Bannock), and Agaidika (Lemhi-Shoshone) tribes.

 Acknowledging the Indigenous communities whose lands we visit is a crucial step in understanding our shared history and the ongoing challenges faced by these populations today.
 For more insight, visit our Territory Acknowledgement page.
 We encourage you to learn about the people whose land we’re privileged to explore by following the links above.